-We are creating a new biodiversity focused park at the former Warmley Pitch and Putt golf course to commemorate the Queen’s Jubilee.
+We are creating a new biodiversity focused park at the former Warmley Pitch and Putt golf course in the Cadbury Heath area to commemorate the Queen’s Jubilee.
 This has been chosen by local people.

-We allocated £500,000 this year to the project.
+We allocated £500,000 to enable us to develop the new park.
 This will help to boost biodiversity and nature recovery in the community and also celebrate HRH Queen Elizabeth II’s 70-year reign as monarch.

 The aims for Jubilee Park are to:

 - create an accessible and well connected space for all

 - focus on biodiversity and nature recovery with a wildflower meadow

 - protect plants and trees

 - respond to the needs and priorities of local community

 - make sure that the space is safe to use, stimulating and relaxing

 - have good facilities (paths, seating, waste bins and interpretation)